benjaminwhite91/netflix_dbt_project/README.md

 This project demonstrates a lightweight analytics pipeline using [dbt](https://www.getdbt.com/) and [DuckDB](https://duckdb.org/) to clean, enrich, and test Netflix's Top 10 weekly TSV data.

+ The data is available here!
+[Netflix Top 10 Portal](https://www.netflix.com/tudum/top10) Scroll across the the Global \ Movies|English buttons and click the second button that's a down arrow.
+From there, click Lists in the pop-up and click the Country List TSV.

 It’s designed to highlight:
 - Data modeling with dbt (staging + mart layers)
 - Lightweight local warehousing using DuckDB